 Both of these were also derived into deciles.

-.
-Decile cut-offs tables are available in Appendix 5: Income deciles
+Decile cut-off tables are available in Appendix 5: Income deciles.

 'Gross cash income' refers to total cash (in dollar amounts) income from all sources before tax or anything else (except business expenses) is taken out.
 Respondents were asked to report.

-- The gross cash income they currently received from wages or salary, a government pension or allowance, child support or maintenance, superannuation or annuity, workers' compensation or any other regular source.
+- The gross cash income they currently received from: wages or salary, a government pension or allowance, child support or maintenance, superannuation or annuity, workers' compensation or any other regular source.
 The period to which that reported income related could be recorded in weeks, fortnights, four weeks, calendar months, years or other.

 - The gross cash income they expected to receive from profit or loss from their own unincorporated business or share in a partnership; profit or loss from rental property; or dividends or interest in the current financial year.
 Provision was made to record nil income.